Key insights

 During the COVID-19 PHE, many behavioral health services that would have been provided in person were provided via telehealth.
 This increase in utilization has been maintained even after the end of the PHE, and many practitioners maintain both office and telehealth visits — meaning their practice expenses are more like the non-facility rate.

-As a result, CMS proposes claims billed with POS 10 (Telehealth Provided in Patient’s Home) will be paid at the non-facility PFS rate starting in CY 2024.
+As a result, CMS finalized that claims billed with POS 10 (Telehealth Provided in Patient’s Home) will be paid at the non-facility PFS rate starting in CY 2024.
 Claims billed with POS 02 (Telehealth Provided Other than in Patient’s Home) will maintain the PFS facility rate beginning January 1, 2024.

 Removing frequency limitations on telehealth subsequent care services

 When certain services were added to the Telehealth Services List in the past, the addition included frequency limitations to restrict how often a service could be provided via telehealth.
 During the COVID-19 PHE, these limitations were relaxed through December 31, 2023.
-CMS proposes to remove telehealth frequency limitations during CY 2024 for the following codes:
+CMS finalized removing telehealth frequency limitations during CY 2024 for the following codes:

 Rural Health Clinics and Federally Qualified Health Centers

-In addition to the updates detailed below, CMS proposes making updates to reflect provisions in the CAA, 2023, including extending payment for telehealth services provided by RHCs and FQHCs through December 31, 2024, and delaying in-person requirements for mental health services provided via telehealth until January 1, 2025.
+In addition to the updates detailed below, CMS finalized updates to reflect provisions in the CAA, 2023, including extending payment for telehealth services provided by RHCs and FQHCs through December 31, 2024, and delaying in-person requirements for mental health services provided via telehealth until January 1, 2025.

 Updates to payment methodologies

-CMS proposes to allow RHCs and FQHCs to receive payment for RPM and RTM in addition to RHC inclusive rates and FQHC per visit payments.
-RPM and RTM services may be billed using HCPCS G code G0511, a general care management code.
+CMS finalized allowing RHCs and FQHCs to receive payment for RPM and RTM in addition to RHC inclusive rates and FQHC per visit payments.
+RPM and RTM services may be billed using HCPCS code G0511, a general care management code.

 Medicare Shared Savings Program

-CMS proposes several modifications to the Shared Savings Program:
+CMS finalized several modifications to the Shared Savings Program, including:

 Quality Payment Program